JordHe/DataScience/README.md

 # DataScience
-Reference to frequently used code segments for statistical analysis and EDA
+Reference of frequently used code segments for statistical analysis, data wrangling, and EDA